Social and Personality Psychology

 Finally, to be successful on the (academic and/or non-academic) job market, graduate students need to go beyond the minimal department and program requirements and make their doctorate “their own” in the sense of shaping the content of their training to fit their training and career goals.
 This includes (but is not limited to) going beyond the provided standard training (e.g., coursework) in statistical methods (e.g., acquiring experiences in data science and/or qualitative methods) and identifying and preparing for career opportunities outside of academia (e.g., participating in job panels, doing an industry practicum).

-If you are highly motivated to be productive and influential in the field of social psychology, the training and experience provided by our program should provide you the record necessary to compete successfully in the job market and allow you to launch a fulfilling career in the field of social psychology.
+If you are highly motivated to be productive and influential in the field of social and personality psychology, the training and experience provided by our program should provide you the record necessary to compete successfully in the job market and allow you to launch a fulfilling career in the field of social and personality psychology.